-Jameson grew up attending Ostmark Lutheran Church, which is just south of Watkins.
+Jameson grew up attending Ostmark Lutheran Church, which is between Watkins and Litchfield.

 I think most of my faith comes from the New Testament and the books of the Apostles.
 It is a reminder that it is important to be part of something bigger than yourself and provides a basic reminder to treat people decently.
 My favorite hymn is probably Amazing Grace.
 Something about the melody and the words is inspiring and it also reminds me of my mother.

 My mother was very active at Ostmark and made sure we attended Sunday worship, Sunday School and Vacation Bible School.
 She was very traditional in her religious views and practices and came from a large family that had also been active in the church.

 While my mom was the traditional side, my dad was a little more philosophic.
 He had a very difficult experience during WWII and I think there were parts of the Bible he found comforting.
 He wasn’t open about his religion but attended church regularly and read the Bible occasionally.
 What I really saw in him was his personality and complete openness with people.
 He didn’t judge people for how they lived or what they owned.
 He believed trust, honesty and friendship were the best measures of a person’s character.

 Ostmark is a small congregation so the Christmas programs involved everyone and we had it in the evening so it was dark outside and they could dim the lights for the scene with the shepherds.
 After the program, they would give us a bag of hard candy and peanuts.
 It was really a traditional program with Mary and Joseph and the Manger scene.
 Every year it ended with Silent Night.